Harry-Anderson/rossa2016/readme.txt

-This repository is a customization of the standard wordpress twentysixteen theme, and can be seen in action at the link below:
+This repository is a customization of the standard wordpress twentysixteen theme.
+It can be seen in action at the link below:

 https://rossaforbes.com/